 By utilizing library-purchased and open access materials available online, students no longer have to purchase expensive course packs and other required materials.
 This both saves students money and ensures equal access to course materials.

-Follow the "Leganto Resources" link in your Blackboard course menu to set up a course-based reading list:
+Follow the "Leganto Resources" link in your Canvas course menu to set up a course-based reading list:

 OR log in to Leganto directly and start a list from scratch: